Boerner Botanical Gardens

 Boerner Garden House

 The Garden House was constructed in 1935 using native fieldstone.
 The Exhibit Room features hand-carved animals above the entrance, hand-hewn oak beams, wooden furniture, and a fireplace mantel inscribed with an excerpt from a poem by Alexander Pope.
 Renters may bring in beverages, home-prepared foods, and light snacks only.
 Formal catering is available from Zilli Hospitality Group.

 During the garden season, April through October, admission fees to the Botanical Gardens are also required with rentals.
 Ask about group rates for admission.

-Rooms at Boerner Botanical Gardens include two main-level classrooms with sinks (seats 36), two lower-level lab-style classrooms (seats 45), and a multi-media room (seats 180).
+Rooms at Boerner Botanical Gardens include two main-level classrooms with sinks (each with a capacity of 36), two lower-level lab-style classrooms (each witha capacity of 45), and a multi-media room (with a capacity of 180).
 These rooms are ideal for presentations, meetings, or art and garden workshops.

 Coffee service and audio/video equipment are available for an extra fee.
 Educational partners, plant societies, and garden clubs qualify for special rates.
 Rentals and catering are provided by Zilli Hospitality Group.
 Contact Zilli’s for current rates at (414) 525-5635.